Sir Hugh Paterson, 1st Baronet: Life

-He was born circa 1659, the son of the lawyer and writer to the signet Hugh Paterson (died 1696) and his wife Elizabeth Kerr, a daughter of Thomas Kerr of Ferniehirst.
+He was born circa 1659, the son of the lawyer and writer to the signet Hugh Paterson (died October 1696) and his wife Elizabeth Kerr, a daughter of Thomas Kerr of Ferniehirst.
+His father, Hugh Paterson, became Keeper of the Signet when the Earl of Moray was Secretary of State for Scotland in the 1680s.

+Hugh Paterson's father acquired the Bannockburn estate from Andrew Rollo, 11th Laird of Duncrub and 3rd Lord Rollo.
+Paterson built much of the current house, and it is little changed since his time.
 Hugh Paterson, the son, worked for his father as a lawyer and qualified as a writer in 1682.
-Sir Hugh's father had acquired the Bannockburn estate from Andrew Rollo, 11th Laird of Duncrub and 3rd Lord Rollo.
-Paterson built much of the current house, and it is little changed since his time.

 The Patersons were staunch Royalists and James VII gave Hugh the title of Baronet of Bannockburn.

+Hugh Paterson died on 21 December 1701.
+His assets included sixteenth part shares of two ships.

-After Hugh Paterson's death on 21 December 1701, his son, the Second Baronet attainted his Baronetcy by being an open and fierce Jacobite, but he lived on at Bannockburn House.
+His son, the Second Baronet attainted his Baronetcy by being an open and fierce Jacobite, but he lived on at Bannockburn House.

-In a brief stay at the house, Charles Edward Stuart met the 2nd Baronet's niece, Clementina Walkinshaw, who would eventually be the Young Prince's lover and mother of his daughter.
+In a brief stay at Bannockburn House, Charles Edward Stuart met the 2nd Baronet's niece, Clementina Walkinshaw, who would eventually be the Young Prince's lover and mother of his daughter.

 Family

 He married Barbara Ruthven (c.1663–1695), daughter of Sir William Ruthven of Dunglass and Katherine Douglas, daughter of the 1st Marquess of Douglas.
 His son and successor, Sir Hugh Paterson, 2nd Baronet married Jane Erskine, daughter of the Earl of Mar and sister of James Erskine, Lord Grange bringing both Hugh and Jane into contact with James' notorious wife, Rachel Chiesley, Lady Grange.
-His daughter Katherine married John Walkinshaw, and was the mother of Clementina Walkinshaw, who became Prince Charles Edward Stuart’s mistress.
+His daughter Katherine married John Walkinshaw, and was the mother of Clementina Walkinshaw, who became Prince Charles Edward Stuart's mistress.